tonimelisma/mail/ARCHITECTURE.md

     *   Debounced auto-save (3 s) which creates or updates drafts offline via use-cases.
     *   "Send" button emits `ACTION_SEND_MESSAGE`; message enters Outbox until SyncController uploads.
 *   **Compose Screens:** Declarative UI components built with Jetpack Compose.
 They are responsible for displaying data and forwarding user events to ViewModels.
 They are stateless wherever possible.
 *   **ViewModels:** Hold UI state and expose it to the Composables as `StateFlow`.
-They handle user events, call into the domain layer (Repositories), and are responsible for UI-specific business logic.
+They handle user events, call into the domain layer (Repositories), and are responsible for UI-specific business logic, including orchestrating permission requests before initiating authentication flows.

 ### Domain Layer